SAYAPUREDDY/Development_Testing_of_a_System_for_Automatic_Result_Calculation_of_Exams/README.md

 # Development_-_Testing_of-_a-_System_for_Automatic_Result_Calculation_of_Exams

-CMD_Project is an open-source command-line platform that automates and simplifies tasks through a robust combination of core commands, batch handling, and data export tools.
+An open-source command-line platform that automates and simplifies tasks through a robust combination of core commands, batch handling, and data export tools.
 It streamlines the entire workflow, from input processing to output visualization.

 ---